Masterquiz/APL-99-Ninety-Nine-APL-Problems/Section 2: Arithmetic.md

 ## Problem 3 (**)

-Determine the prime factors of a given positive integer. <br>
+*Determine the prime factors of a given positive integer* <br>
-Construct a list containing the prime factors and their multiplicity.
+Construct a vector of vectors containing the prime factors and their multiplicity.

-#### Example
 ```
       prime_factors_mult 315
 (3 2) (5 1) (7 1)